 Individuals across the Southwest.

-CPLC responds to the changing needs of the community from infants to seniors, providing integrated programs and services which treat the whole person.
-While our services are offered to all people, regardless of ethnic background, we have a special competence in meeting the needs of the Latino community and have become the most trusted provider of services to Latinos in Arizona.
+CPLC responds to the changing needs of the community—from infants to seniors--providing integrated programs and services which treat the whole person.
+While our services are offered to all people, regardless of ethnic background, we have a special competence in serving the Latino community and have become the most recognized and most trusted provider of services to Latinos in Arizona.